How to Do Your Kegels

 Texas condom catheters

-Texas condom catheters resemble a condom (see image), with an opening at one end so that it can be connected to a bag attached to the leg.
+Texas condom catheters resemble a condom, with an opening at one end so that it can be connected to a bag attached to the leg.
 When the bag is full of urine, it is emptied manually.
-The chance that you will need such a device is extremely low, i.e. less than 1%.
+You can talk to your urologist to see if this is an option.